NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If FracSensible not provided, defaults to 0.5 for fireplace and 0.0 for all other types.
   .. [#] The remaining fraction (i.e., 1.0 - FracSensible - FracLatent) must be > 0 and is assumed to be heat gain outside conditioned space and thus lost.
   .. [#] If FracLatent not provided, defaults to 0.1 for fireplace and 0.0 for all other types.
-  .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`detailedschedules` not used), default values from Figure 23 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used:
+  .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), default values from Figure 23 of the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used:

          \- **grill**: "0.004, 0.001, 0.001, 0.002, 0.007, 0.012, 0.029, 0.046, 0.044, 0.041, 0.044, 0.046, 0.042, 0.038, 0.049, 0.059, 0.110, 0.161, 0.115, 0.070, 0.044, 0.019, 0.013, 0.007";